DomT4/homebrew-autoupdate/README.md

 An easy, convenient way to automatically update Homebrew.

-This script will run once every 24 hours, running `brew update`.
+This script will run once every 24 hours by default, running `brew update`.

 `brew upgrade` and `brew cleanup` can also be handled automatically but are optional flags.
 If you have `terminal-notifier` installed you can